 Somehow stores know that kids are heading back to school (strange right? almost like it happens every year) so they have their sales all lined up.
 It’s a good idea to sign up for your favourite stores to know when the sales start.
 That way you don’t miss out.

 If the thrift shops aren’t yielding you any great finds, then shopping at outlet malls to get the brand names is a terrific way to cut costs.

 We were walking around the local outlet shops and there was an additional 50% off some already discounted shirts.
 Huge savings!

 7 – Get Discounted Gift Cards For Your Favorite Stores

 No matter where you shop you need to get yourself loaded up with your discount gift cards.
 Head on over to Gift Card Granny and get the cards that you need at a discount.
-Saving an extra 10% is always something you should take advantage of.
+Being able to save an extra 10% is always worth it.

 8- Shop Online and Save